vdhamer/Photo-Club-Hub/.github/README.md

 ### Level 0.
 Keywords and Languages

 `Level 0` contains standardized keywords, standardized languages, and the translations of keywords into these languages.
-You may want to skip reading about `Level 0` on a first reading, as it only describes supporting data rather than key app data.
+You may want to skip reading about `Level 0` on a first reading, as it only describes data needed to support an optional feature.

 <ul><details><Summary>Level 0 example (click to expand)</Summary>